-We often talk about Divi modules, but we should rather talk about Divi Builder modules.
+We often talk about Divi modules, but we should talk about Divi Builder modules.

-Indeed, the modules for build a layout are available from the Divi Builder (Visual Builder) and not from the Divi theme (do not confuse the Divi theme with the Divi Builder).
+Indeed, the modules for constructing a page layout are available from the Divi Builder (Visual Builder) and not from the Divi theme (not to confuse the Divi theme with the Divi Builder).

-Good news: this means that you can use the Divi constructor with any theme and not just with Divi.
+Good news: this means you can use the Divi Builder with any theme, not just Divi.

-For example, you could very well use the Divi Builder with Automattic's Twenty Nineteen theme (WordPress theme 2019).
+For example, you could very well use the Divi Builder with Automattic's Twenty Nineteen theme (the 2019 WordPress theme) for example.

-In this article, I propose you to discover the complete list of the 46 modules of Divi...
-Here is the program :
+In this article, I propose you to discover the complete list of the 46 Divi modules...
+Here is the program:

 - What is a module?

-- The Divi modules differ according to the Divi Section used
+- Divi modules differ depending on the Divi Section used

 - Accordion Module